benjaminion/upgrading-ethereum-book/src/book.md

 Several EIPs are intended to govern the generation and storage of keys in practice:

   - [EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) provides a method for deriving a tree-hierarchy of BLS12-381 keys based on an entropy seed.
-As a bonus, it also generates a set of [Lamport signatures](https://en.wikipedia.org/wiki/Lamport_signature) that could be used as an emergency backup in case of a break in the BLS signature scheme.
   - [EIP-2334](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2334.md) defines a deterministic account hierarchy for specifying the purpose of keys.
   - [EIP-2335](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2335.md) specifies a standard keystore format for storage and interchange of BLS12-381 keys.